mchpTestArea/matlab-mclv48v300w-33ak128mc106-pmsm-foc-qei/README.md

 - MATLAB model can be cloned or downloaded as zip file from the Github repository ([link](https://github.com/microchip-pic-avr-solutions/matlab-mclv48v300w-33ak128mc106-pmsm-foc-qei)).

-### 2.2 Software Tools Used for Testing the firmware
+### 2.2 Software Tools Used for Testing the MATLAB/Simulink Model

 - MPLAB® X IDE **v6.25**
 - MPLAB® XC-DSC Compiler **v3.21**